 The key thing I believe Luske was saying is that, first, you have to have an idea to start — something to grab on to before making any attempt at expression — and second, that the expression of any such ideas must be in the form of physical action.
 There really is no other way to animate.

-Sure, there’s a trendy movement towards subtlety in animation now, owing heavily to the dominance of ideas from live action, and from directors/supervisors who are demanding more realism, or subtlety, but remember, it’s movement that conveys ideas in animation not talking heads.
+Sure, there’s a trendy movement towards subtlety in animation now, owing heavily to the dominance of ideas from live action and from directors/supervisors who are demanding more realism.
+But remember, it’s movement that conveys ideas in animation not talking heads.

 My Dinner with Andre might be an acclaimed film, but it’s hardly visually-arresting, and mimicking such limited visual activity, for the most part, should be avoided in animation.

 Phrasing is the effort to present ideas through a series of movements.
 Well-planned and expertly-transitioned phrasing makes for animation that is both entertaining, beautiful and natural – you’re convinced of its believability while awed by its beauty.